maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - UpdateIntervalSeconds
   - int64
   - default: 60
-  - Used only in `stream` mode, interval between requests to fetch blacklisted IPs from LAPI
+  - Used only in `stream` mode, the interval between requests to fetch blacklisted IPs from LAPI
 - DefaultDecisionSeconds
   - int64
   - default: 60